 I like hostess gifts because they’re a simple way to say “thank you” when someone invites you into their home during the holiday season.
 Amidst the hustle and bustle, the thoughtful gesture of bringing a hostess gift when going somewhere is a reminder of the spirit of giving that’s so prevalent this time of year.
 Your host/hostess will be especially thankful when you personalize the gift to them.

-Because of the ever-changing possibilities that we get introduced to in the world of gift-giving, you have the opportunity to personalize anything from these custom drinking glasses to candles and ornaments.
+Because of the ever-changing possibilities that we get introduced to in the world of gift-giving, you have the opportunity to personalize anything from these custom drinking glasses to candles and their favourite tipple to go with their new glass (Click here to find more).
 As such, you are bound to find the perfect gift for all the people in your life, none more so than the hostess of all those parties that you go to.

 Like we’ve already established, there are so many options out there, but in the spirit of supporting small businesses, I thought it would be fun to focus on military spouse or veteran-produced hostess gifts this season!
 When you shop these items, you support a great group of entrepreneurs and get unique items.
 Plus all of these would be great hostess gifts for military and civilians alike!